Are you looking for tips on how to increase your blog traffic?

-If you don’t know this bookish reference and have decided that I’m already too much for you, just skim by to learn how to increase blog traffic and start seeing your hard work pay off.
+If you don’t know this bookish reference and have decided that I’m already too much for you, just skim on down to learn about how to increase traffic for your blog and start seeing your hard work pay off.

-Are you blogging off your behind to no avail?
+Are you blogging your behind off to no avail?

 Grateful for every single site visitor, I still desired and needed more.
 Any business blogger hoping to make blogging a career watches stats, incessantly checks affiliate income reports, and prays to the Pinterest gods that a pin will go viral.

 I watched other bloggers talk about their successes in TEDx Talks, took their online courses, and read hundreds of free blog articles.

 Why after putting in the hard work was my blog not growing as much as I hoped?
 How could I increase traffic for my blog to pay out my passionate efforts?
 Was I doomed to call this a career?

 What I Quickly Realized About Blogging For Business

 Then, one fateful day, I watched my blog stats increase.
 I broke 1,100 daily page views, and I sat dumbfounded.
 I hit a goal that I set for over a year away—a goal that smaller ‘big time’ bloggers achieve regularly with no trouble at all.
 I’m sure they would scoff at this.
 The next day, I watched again as my blog stats increased.
 This was within less than 4-6 months of blogging.
 Did those stats last every single day?
 Nope.

 BUT, today, I watch more and more as my pins go viral and pray to Margaret’s God that I will be a Mediavine blogger by the end of the year.
 In the past year, my traffic has increased by 800% according to Google Analytics.
 It was THAT bad when I first started.